earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 ### Python Data Classes

-In Python data classes are good choices when you need to create classes that store information and do not have a ton of functionality.
+In Python [data classes](/blog/python-data-classes) are good choices when you need to create classes that store information and do not have a ton of functionality.
 [Unlike regular Python classes](/blog/python-data-classes/#python-classes-and-boilerplate-code), data classes require less boilerplate code, and come with default implementation of methods for string representation and comparing equality of attributes.

+We'll use the following `BookDC` data class that contains fields such as `title`, `author`, `genre`, and more.

 ~~~{.python caption="main.py"}
 from dataclasses import dataclass